While YouTube is obviously the largest video hosting platform on the web, it might not be the best choice for every business.

 Both YouTube and Vimeo give you the option to set videos to private or public (the default setting on YouTube is public), but Vimeo offers a handful of more nuanced, specific privacy options if that serves your interests.
 You can add a password protection option to videos, share a video only with people who follow your account, or even hide it from the Vimeo community — which could be useful if you plan on embedding the video on your website and want it to be viewable in only one place.

 Vimeo's sleek embedded player offers a number of useful customization options that YouTube can't match, including hex color customization and the ability to include a custom player logo (on Business and PRO accounts).
 Plus, when you change the default customization options on your account, all previously embedded videos will update to reflect the changes automatically, with no need to go back and tinker with any code.

-YouTube takes the win here because all their analytics -- ranging from basic statistics like views to more advanced options -- are completely free.
-Vimeo does also offer powerful analytics tools to evaluate performance, but you'll have to pay to access everything but basic stats.
+YouTube takes the win here because all their analytics — ranging from basic statistics like views to more advanced options — are completely free.
+Vimeo also offers powerful analytics tools to evaluate performance, but you'll have to pay to access everything but basic stats.

 So which one should you choose?

 It depends on what exactly you want to accomplish with your videos.
 If you're looking for a creative community where you can connect with other video creators and gain some exposure in a specific niche, Vimeo is a better place to start sharing your content.
 If you have business goals that revolve heavily around search optimization and ads, YouTube is your best bet.